 Nice hike crossing Zuruldi range and offering phenomenal views on some of the most prominent peaks of Caucasus

-I should mention here that there are actually three variants of the hike to Tsvirmi - this one uses cablecar to get to the top of the Zuruldi ridge.
+I should mention here that there are actually three variants of the hike to Tsvirmi - this one uses cablecar to get to the top of the Zuruldi ridge (if it´s running).

-You can also climb up on foot (route described here)
+You can also climb up on foot, (the route is described here)

 The walk can be adjusted into an easy day hike with the return to Mestia